Galaxias mungadhan: Description

 Similar to other members of the mountain galaxias species complex with a long, tubular body, commonly 70-80 mm in length, maximum recorded 110 mm.
-Head medium sized noticeably wider than deep.
+Head medium-sized noticeably wider than deep.
 Back surface of body flattened behind the pectoral fins.
 Mouth at the tip of the snout angling back and down.
 Front of upper lip about level with the middle of the eye with the rearmost end of the mouth reaching about one third the way back from the leading edge of the eye.
 Dorsal and anal fins short and rounded, usually of equal length.
 Pectoral fins low on body, longish and paddle-shaped, about 20 percent longer than the pelvic fins which in turn are positioned about midway along and low on the body.
 Tail fin medium length with low but well developed flanges extending from the fin to a position just behind the rear end of the anal fin.

-The Shaw galaxias is generally dark brown overall, darker above the lateral line, becoming brown on the belly.
+The Dargo galaxias is generally dark brown overall, darker above the lateral line, becoming brown on the belly.
 The base colour is overlain with irregular somewhat diffuse blotches, more concentrated above the lateral line.
 The sides of the trunk have a moderately wide band of gold spots or flecks extending from behind the nape to about even with the dorsal fin, but sometimes extending as far forward as the head and snout.
 The head is diffusely covered with a scattering of small gold flecks.
 Extending from behind the pectoral fins to the caudal peduncle is a diffuse band of gold spots generally below the lateral line and most prominent on the rear end of the fish.